MESSAGEix-Transport (model.transport

 This:

-• First sets a shell environment variable ($URL) that points to an (existing model name, scenario name, version)—for instance, one produced by the GitHub Actions workflow.
+) that points to an (existing model name, scenario name, version)—for instance, one produced by the GitHub Actions workflow.--url="$URL": runs the workflow with this as a base URL.

-• --from="SSP2 solved": starts after the step SSP2 solved.
-In other words, assume that all steps up to and including this step have already run, and have produced a scenario with the given $URL.
+--from="SSP2 solved": starts after the step SSP2 solved.
+In other words, assume that all steps up to and including this step have already run, and have produced a scenario with the given

-• "SSP2 reported": run the reporting step.
+."SSP2 reported": run the reporting step.

-• --key="in:nl-t-ya-c:transport+units": compute only this reporting key; display; and exit.
-This can be changed to any other key, or omitted entirely for the default action, which is to produce all output files (IAMC-structured output in .csv and .xlsx formats, plots in .pdf format, and files for base MESSAGEix-GLOBIOM calibration in .csv format) and also store the IAMC-structured output as time series data with the scenario.
+--key="in:nl-t-ya-c:transport+units": compute only this reporting key; display; and exit.
+This can be changed to any other key, or omitted entirely for the default action, which is to produce all output files (IAMC-structured output in

 Manual